ColoBrod/rsp_docs/account_overview.md

 ~~~ sql
 select count(order_id) as count from orders WHERE order_id > 109892
 ~~~
-:question: What does bgdn stands for?
+:question: What does bgdn stand for?
 I saved original variable names (converted to camel case), but I don't understand this abbreviation.
+$allBgdn

-$orders_all_bgdn = 78393
+$ordersAllBgdn = 78393

-Percentage is get via this formula:
+Percentage is received via this formula:
 (13884 * 100) / 78393 = 17.71%

 some useless code, that doesn't do anything useful?!
 (I have to review code one more time from line 706)